Find your perfect match

-What is the Refractory Period and can you Shorten it?
+What is the Refractory Period and Can You Shorten It?

 8 min read

-What is the Refractory Period and can you Shorten it?
+What is the Refractory Period and Can You Shorten It?

 With sexual intimacy being one of the most pleasurable acts a human can experience, it’s no surprise that many people want sex frequently.
 As a result, society imposes expectations on men and places value on those who can last a long time in bed and have sex multiple times within short durations.